mirkosertic/MogwaiERDesignerNG/README_SQUIRREL.txt

 Requirements

-This Plugin has been tested with SquirrelSQL 2.6.4
+This Plugin has been tested with SquirrelSQL 2.6.4 and higher

 Installation